sfc-gh-boconnor/Build-an-AI-Assistant-for-FSI-with-AISQL-and-Snowflake-Intelligence/quickstart.md

 - Analyze sentiment of financial communications
 - Interactive email analytics dashboard

-### Key Tables Created
+### Key Tables Created by This Notebook

-By the end of this notebook, you'll have:
+After running this notebook, you'll have created:

 - **PARSED_ANALYST_REPORTS** - Full text from 30 analyst reports
+- **AI_EXTRACT_ANALYST_REPORTS_ADVANCED** - Structured data extracted from reports
 - **FINANCIAL_REPORTS** - Extracted income statements and KPIs from 11 companies
 - **INFOGRAPHIC_METRICS_EXTRACTED** - Key metrics from 11 earnings infographics
 - **EMAIL_PREVIEWS_EXTRACTED** - Tickers, ratings, and sentiment from 324 emails

+💡 **Note**: These tables are **not** pre-loaded during initial deployment.
+The notebook demonstrates the full extraction process using Cortex AI.

 ### Follow the Notebook